 I say all that so that you understand my thinking when deciding whether I can accept your kind invitation and also what my fee would be.
 I want to work brilliantly for you and this is how I can.
 My brain works incredibly hard when I do public speaking – it’s high energy stuff.
 I do not stand there leaning on my lectern and reading at you.
 I speak mostly without notes and you get a bespoke presentation which I work hard to make perfect for you.
 Travelling, especially alone, is very stressful and I, of all people, know how to avoid stress-related underperformance!

-I’ve also worked in Tenerife, Paris, Prague, Madrid, Stockholm and other places.
-I’ve had to say no to many more but always with regret, including Ankara, Nigeria and Bogota for 2018.
+I’ve also worked in Tenerife, Paris, Prague, Madrid, Stockholm, The Netherlands, Dubai several times, China and other places.
+I’ve had to say no to many more but always with regret.

 Things you need to consider if booking me

-- Whatever fee we agree, and certainly if there is no fee, you will need to cover all my expenses from the moment of leaving home.
+- Whatever remuneration we agree, you will need to cover all my expenses from the moment of leaving home.
 I always keep these to a minimum but typically they include: airport transfers; food and water in all airports; hotel accommodation; all meals; all transport to and from locations; flights and booking fees; airline baggage costs; visas; wifi and phone usage if required.

 - See my points above about long-haul flights.
 (Note that if I’m going Business Class there will usually be no costs in getting to and from the airport and no food and drink at airports.)